 DataPhile is an electronic record keeping system that services the Canadian retail business unit called Manulife Securities.
 Manulife Securities has $39 billion* in assets under administration and is a wholly-owned subsidiary of Manulife Financial Manulife.
 The company services client with both Manulife funds as well as other types of Securities that are reffred to as Assets under administration (ASA) .

 Dataphile is four Progress database with a large number of tables based on different companies :

 MSI

 MSIS

 MSII

-Securities
+Securities (called VM)